-- A. Tenant failed to pay Rent within three (3) days of receiving written notice from the Landlord demanding payment as provided in paragraph (2) of California Code of Civil Procedure Section 1161; - B. Tenant violated a Material Rental Agreement Term and did not cure such violation within ten (10) days after receiving written notice from the Landlord of such violation, which 10-day period shall run concurrently with the notice periods required by paragraph (3) of California Code of Civil Procedure Section 1161 and Civil Code section 1946.2(c); - C. Tenant has continued to refuse, after Landlord has provided a written request, reasonable access to the Rental Unit by the Landlord in accordance with California Civil Code Sections 1101.5 and 1954 and California Health and Safety Code Sections 13113.7 and 17926.1; - D. Tenant has used the Rental Unit to create a nuisance or for an illegal purpose as provided in paragraph (4) of California Code of Civil Procedure Section 1161, including: - a.
-A crime committed by a Tenant of a Rental Unit which involves use of a gun, a deadly weapon or serious bodily injury and for which a police report has been filed; or - b.
-A threat of violent crime, which includes any statement made by a Tenant, or at his or her request, by his or her agent to any person who is on the premises that includes the Rental Unit or to the Landlord, or his or her agent, threatening the commission of a crime which will result in death or great bodily injury to another person, with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, when on its face and under the circumstances in which it is made, it is so unequivocal, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety; or c.
-Tenant has created or is maintaining a dangerous and unsanitary condition and that condition has not been promptly abated or repaired after written notice to the Tenant from the Landlord and the passage of a reasonable cure period.
+- A. Tenant failed to pay Rent within three (3) days of receiving written notice being served on Tenant by from the Landlord demanding payment as provided in paragraph (2) of California Code of Civil Procedure Section 1161; - B. Tenant violated a Material Rental Agreement Term and did not cure such violation within ten (10) days after receiving written notice from the Landlord of such violation, which 10-day period shall run concurrently with the notice periods required by paragraph (3) of California Code of Civil Procedure Section 1161 and Civil Code section 1946.2(c); - C. Tenant has continued to refuse, after Landlord has provided a written request, reasonable access to the Rental Unit by the Landlord in accordance with California Civil Code Sections 1101.5 and 1954 and California Health and Safety Code Sections 13113.7 and 17926.1; - D. Tenant has used the Rental Unit to create a nuisance or for an illegal purpose as provided in paragraph (4) of California Code of Civil Procedure Section 1161, including: - A crime committed by a Tenant of a Rental Unit which involves use of a gun, a deadly weapon or serious bodily injury and for which a police report has been filed; or - 2.
+A threat of violent crime, which includes any statement made by a Tenant, or at his or her request, by his or her agent to any person who is on the premises that includes the Rental Unit or to the Landlord, or his or her agent, threatening the commission of a crime which will result in death or great bodily injury to another person, with the specific intent that the statement is to be taken as a threat, even if there is no intent of actually carrying it out, when on its face and under the circumstances in which it is made, it is so unequivocal, immediate and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety or for his or her immediate family's safety; or

+3. Tenant has created or is maintaining a dangerous condition or and an unsanitary condition that endangers health, safety and welfare or physically damages the Rental Unit beyond normal wear and tear, and that condition has not been promptly abated or repaired after written notice to the Tenant from the Landlord and the passage of a reasonable cure period.